kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Fixed OVER
 * DONE If DUP string then may new malloc copy as any use will do a double free which is bad.
 Already set to detect type
 * DONE BUG Does OVER work with a string and a value on stack?
 I know swap does not so not expecting this to work.
 Yes copies as a pointer.
 Need to shift three bytes.
 Write a bit of code to store three bytes for stack movements.

-* TODO Fix 2SWAP for type flag
+* DONE backup and restore of banks to network. ubiall word

 * TODO to make compile easier to work with only apply to colon word defs and not immediate

+* TODO Add a shift reg to the sound card pcb so i can have gpio output on spi

+* TODO PICK word to pick a value at a given value on stack and move to TOS.
+Some code in place.
+Needs fixing as not quite right

 * TODO a better means of compling is not to use op codes but as in trad forth and create a pointer to the direct code block to exec and by pass the token scanning.
 Would need a flag before the pointer to indicate that what comes next is a pointer and not something to throw at the parser.
 This would work for system and uword exec.
 Dont forget to make sure the next token pointers are kept up to date.
 Perhaps if the item is known to be a string or number it can short circut the parser.
 We know the symbols that work for this.
-* TODO Add a shift reg to the sound card pcb so i can have gpio output on spi

 * TODO A save and restore word for device/cartdev.
 If needed could I use symbol reference instead?
 * TODO storage block reuse working?